iPhone & iPad

 PhotoPiper walks you through the whole transfer with clear progress at every stage — no guesswork, no frozen imports.

-PhotoPiper walks your DCIM folder and counts every photo and video — see the total size before anything is copied.
+PhotoPiper walks the DCIM folder and counts every photo and video — see the total size before anything is copied.

 Pick a destination folder, organize by date or keep it flat, convert HEIC to JPEG, and skip duplicates so nothing is copied twice.